 Causes and Triggers of IBD

-The exact cause of IBD is unknown, but it is likely due to an abnormal relationship between the gut microbiome and the immune system.
+The exact cause of IBD is unknown but it is likely due, at least in part, to an abnormal relationship between the gut microbiome and the immune system.
 Normally, the immune system attacks foreign invaders, such as viruses and bacteria.
 However, in IBD, the immune system may attack healthy cells in the digestive tract, giving rise to the characteristic inflammation of that region.
 (Source)

-There is also a genetic component to IBD, and if you have family members with the condition you may be more likely to have it.
+There is also a genetic component to IBD, and you may be more likely to have it if you have family members with the condition.
 However, most people with IBD do not have this family history.
 (Source)